kaiidams/Kokoro-Speech-Dataset/README.md

 [LJ Speech](https://keithito.com/LJ-Speech-Dataset/) so that the dataset is compatible with modern speech synthesis systems.

 The texts are from
 [Aozora Bunko](https://www.aozora.gr.jp/),
-which are the public domain.
+which is in the public domain.
 The audio clips are from
 [LibriVox project](https://librivox.org/),
-which are also in the public domain.
+which is also in the public domain.
 Readings are estimated by [MeCab](https://taku910.github.io/mecab/) and
 [UniDic Lite](https://pypi.org/project/unidic-lite/)
 from Kanji-Kana mixture text.
-Readings are in romanized text which is similar to the format used by [Julius](https://github.com/julius-speech/julius).
+Readings are romanized
+which are similar to the format used by [Julius](https://github.com/julius-speech/julius).

 The audio clips were split and transcripts were aligned automatically by